 Foods That Fight Inflammation

 "Ensuring your gut is in good health is a really good place to start, as an imbalance of bacteria can contribute to inflammation in the body.
 Fermented foods are hugely beneficial, but they're not always easy to find on the go.
-Keeping to a fibre-rich diet will help hugely too, including vegetables, a balance of fruit and ample low-GI carbohydrates," explains Louise Parker, author of The Louise Parker Method.
+Keeping to a fiber-rich diet will help hugely too, including vegetables, a balance of fruit and ample low-GI carbohydrates," explains Louise Parker, author of The Louise Parker Method.

 It's the curcumin, found in turmeric, that is an anti-inflammatory and has been found to reduce inflammation in humans.
-Our bodies have a tough time absorbing it, but researchers have found that combining turmeric with black pepper helps boost the absorption.
+Our bodies have a tough time absorbing it, but researchers have found that combining turmeric with black pepper helps boost absorption.
 (More on the wonders of this humble store cupboard ingredient later.)

 As well as curcumin, oily fish can help to reduce inflammation.
 Scientists discovered that oily fish have a type of fat called resolvin made from omega-3 fatty acids that keep inflammatory cells from moving to sites of inflammation and increasing the problem.

 Low-dose aspirin combined with oily fish has been found to jump-start the anti-inflammatory response.
-Oily fish, along with fruits, vegetables and grains, make up the basis for the Mediterranean diet—which, according to studies, is the best anti-inflammatory diet to follow.
+Oily fish, along with fruits, vegetables, and grains, make up the basis for the Mediterranean diet—which, according to studies, is the best anti-inflammatory diet to follow.